Twitter gives workers day off to vote in national elections

 (AP) - Twitter says it will give its U.S. employees Election Day off going forward and employees around the world paid time off to vote in national elections.

-Twitter stressed though that employee’s responsible election-related work, including the security of its service, will continue to work on these days.
+Twitter Inc. stressed though that employees responsible election-related work, including the security of its service, will continue to work on these days.

 The move comes after Twitter announced that it will make June 19, or Juneteenth, the day commemorating the end of slavery in the U.S., a paid holiday.